-The HF4Y model offers a broader range of supports than what is typically associated with Housing First targeting adults.
+The HF4Y model offers a broader range of supports than is typically associated with Housing First targeting adults.
 This is because the model is designed to address the needs of developing adolescents and young adults.
-In addition, a key goal of HF4Y is not simply to be independently housed, but to be supporte through a successful transition to independence and well-being.
-This has implications for service delivery program costs, case management approach, caseloads and the length of time a young person should be in the HF4Y program (see Service Delivery).
-The range of supports are outlined in Figure 3 below.
+In addition, a key goal of HF4Y is not simply to be independently housed, but to be supported though a successful transition to independence and well-being.
+This has implications for service delivery program costs, case management approach, caseloads and the length of time a young person should be in the HF4Y program (see Chapter 6).
+The range of supports are outlined in the figure below.